 This data is very valuable because high blood oxygen variations are considered abnormal and may point to breathing problems.
 If you consistently get high variations, it might be time to visit your doctor.
 They might indicate a serious sleep disorder like sleep apnea.
 We should note, however, that your Fitbit tracker should not be used as a self-diagnosis tool.
 Always consult a medical professional.

 Fitbit Premium sleep features

 The premium Fitbit service comes with many perks, sleep features included.
-It gives you a more detailed score breakdown, an explanation on why it matters, as well as tips on how to improve your sleep.
+It gives you a more detailed score breakdown, an explanation of why it matters, as well as tips on how to improve your sleep.
 However, the two most important metrics Fitbit Premium gives you access to are Sleeping heart rate and Restlessness.

 They can give you valuable insight into what is giving you sleep troubles.
 Your sleeping heart rate, for example, should typically be lower than your resting heart rate during the day.
 If it climbs during your REM sleep stages, it might mean you were having nightmares even if you don’t remember them the next day.
-Restlessness, on the other hand, gives you an idea of how much you toss and turn in your sleep.
+On the other hand, restlessness gives you an idea of how much you toss and turn in your sleep.
 The less you toss and turn, the better your quality of sleep and the more rested you feel on the next day.

 Together, these two metrics make up the Restoration score — another Fitbit Premium-exclusive feature.
 It gives you a better idea of how peaceful your sleep was.

 You can read more about Fitbit Premium in our full review.